Secure, fast and scalable: Why the JAMstack is revolutionising web development

 • Vim or Emacs for developers who prefer a more minimalist approach

-In addition, there are also specialised tools and extensions that streamline the development workflow in the JAMstack, such as browser extensions for debugging APIs or build tools like Webpack and Babel for compiling and optimising JavaScript code.
+There are also specialised tools and extensions that optimise the development workflow in the JAMstack, such as browser extensions for API debugging or build tools like Webpack and Babel for compiling and optimising JavaScript code.

 JAMstack in Practice

-There are numerous impressive projects that utilise the JAMstack to deliver high-performance and scalable web applications.
+There are numerous impressive projects that use the JAMstack to deliver high-performance and scalable web applications.

 Smashing Magazine (https://www.smashingmagazine.com/)